Scille/parsec-cloud/bindings/README.md

    $TEMP_DIR/cmdline-tools/bin/sdkmanager --install "cmdline-tools;latest"
    ```

-   > Note: using `latest` may not allow reproductible build on different dev env.
+   > Note: using `latest` may not allow reproducible build on different dev env.
    > But you can replace the value by another one (`0.9` for example).

 7. Update your `PATH` variable